-It is one of the most important bank archives in Greece; its collections chronicle the establishment and work of the central bank, but also highlight its overall contribution to the economic, monetary, political and social history of the modern Greek nation.
+The IATE is one of the most important banking archives in Greece.
+Its collections do not merely reflect the establishment and the operation of the country’s central bank, but also the Bank’s overall contribution to the country’s economic, political and social trajectory.
+A considerable portion of the holdings is made up of the personal archives of Governors and Deputy Governors, which shed light on broader aspects of the economic and political history of the modern Greek state.

 The IATE also develops a wide range of scientific and research activities: it supports the compilation of historical studies, it organises international conferences on issues of economic and banking history, it coordinates or participates in research programmes and it contributes to the publications and exhibitions organised by the Centre for Culture, Research and Documentation (CCRD).